Adding the Whitelist Plugin to Your Rust ServerLast updated: 01/15/21

 Set Yourself as Owner of the Rust Server

-Add players to the Whitelist
+Add Players to the Whitelist Plugin

 oxide.grant user (Steam64ID/username) whitelist.allow

-it will look something like this, as an example:
+It will look something like this, as an example:

 oxide.grant user 76561198047699606 whitelist.allow

+whitelist.allow tag in their permissions, it will allow them to join the server.
 Adding users one at a time like this is best for smaller servers.
-If you have a very very large number of players, it might be more efficient to create "groups" in the permissions system built into Oxide, and then simply assign players to those groups.
+If you have a very large number of players, it might be more efficient to create "groups" in the permissions system built into uMod, and then simply assign players to those groups.
 You can change the permissions of many players at once, by just changing the one group they all belong to you.

-Removing a player from the Whitelist
+Remove Players from the Whitelist Plugin

 You can remove someone from the whitelist by using the command: